MarcusRoeckrath/fbtr64toolbox/README.md

 --usecurl                            script uses curl instead of wget

 Explanations for these parameters could be found in the SOAP sample file.
---SOAPtype https|http                all but calcsecret, writeconfig and writesoapfile --SOAPdescfile <xmlfilename>         mysoaprequest --SOAPcontrolURL <URL>               mysoaprequest --SOAPserviceType <service type>     mysoaprequest
+--SOAPtype https|http                all but calcsecret, editconfig,
+                                     writeconfig and writesoapfile
+--SOAPdescfile <xmlfilename>         mysoaprequest
+--SOAPcontrolURL <URL>               mysoaprequest
+--SOAPserviceType <service type>     mysoaprequest